 Kenneth Starr, former money manager for Wesley Snipes, Al Pacino and Sylvester Stallone, was sentenced to 7 ½ years in prison.
 Last year Starr pled guilty to stealing over $30 million from his celebrity clients.
-The sentence is a bittersweet victory for me; I tried to alert authorities in January of 2008 that Starr was a fraud.
+The sentence is a bittersweet victory for me; we tried to alert authorities in January of 2008 that Starr was a fraud.
+No one listened.

-During the Wesley Snipes trial, I issued a subpoena to Starr to produce records needed for Snipes’ defense.
+In 2008 I had the honor of being part of the defense team for actor Wesley Snipes.
+During his trial, we issued a subpoena to Starr to produce records needed for Snipes’ defense.
 Starr not only failed to produce the records, he lied to both prosecutors and the court.
 Unfortunately, he was never sanctioned for his lies.

 It would be more than 2 years before the feds listened and arrested Starr.
 When they raided his home, FBI agents found him hiding under his bed.

 Starr went from a life of privilege to inmate number 63552-054.